mvolkmann/blog/src/dart.md

 ## Collection Types

-Dart provides many collection classes.
+Dart provides many generic collection classes.
 Built-in collection classes that can be used without importing include `List`, `Set`, and `Map`.
 Other collection classes are defined in the package `dart:collection` and must be imported.
 These include `DoubleLinkedQueue`, `HashMap`, `HashSet`, `LinkedHashMap`, `LinkedHashSet`, `LinkedList`, `ListQueue`, `Queue`, and `SplayTreeMap`, `SplayTreeSet`.

 ### Iterable

-The following collection classes all have `Iterable` as a superclass:
+The following generic collection classes all have `Iterable` as a superclass:
 `DoubleLinkedQueue`, `IterableBase`, `IterableMixin`,
 `LinkedList`, `List`, `ListQueue`, `Queue`, `Runes`, and `Set`.